developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/setconfig/index.md

 	bParams.putString("current-device-id","0");
 	bParams.putString("scanner_input_enabled","true");
 	//
-	// NOTE: The "current-device-id" can vary by device; it depends on the number of
+	// NOTE: The "current-device-id" varies by device; it depends on the number of
-	// supported scanners (internal and/or external) installed and/or connected to the device.
+	// supported scanners (internal and/or external) installed and/or connected to
+	// the device at the time the index is generated.
 	//

 	//PUT bParams into bConfig